OGDEN, UTAH · WEBER COUNTY · WASATCH FRONT

 Bryce coordinates directly with the therapy and psychological testing team at Good Day Mental Health, and his practice offers the Elite Dual Intake — the only service of its kind in Northern Utah — in which a patient's psychiatric provider and therapist meet together at the very first appointment to build a unified treatment plan.

 He prescribes thoughtfully, explains every medication before writing it, and aligns every clinical decision with peer-reviewed guidelines.
-Bryce is currently accepting new patients for in-person appointments in Ogden and telehealth throughout Utah and Missouri, with most major insurance plans accepted including Tricare West.
+Bryce is currently accepting new patients for in-person appointments in Ogden and telehealth throughout Utah, with most major insurance plans accepted including Tricare West.

 Beyond the clinic